 Newton Stewart is identified as a District Centre in the Mid Galloway Housing Market Area.
 The settlement is a key town for the area providing a range of services and a number of established and allocated business and industry sites.
-The town centre has suffered from past flooding events from the River Cree and a flood protection scheme is being developed and will be delivered in the period 2019-2021.
+The town centre has suffered from past flooding events from the River Cree and a flood protection scheme is being developed and will be delivered early in the plan period.